jxnlee/cse15l-lab-reports/LabReport1/Report.md

-*Note For Lab Report Resubmission: Responded to feedback by including screenshot of successful login to remote server,
+*Note For Lab Report Resubmission: Responded to feedback by including screenshot of successful login to remote server, explaining what some of the commands do and demonstrating their behavior, and made my written steps more detailed and engaging with full sentences.*